Why Training Is Necessary

 - Pediatric CPR skills if students live or work in a setting where children are present.

-- The use barrier devices in CPR and give first aid for choking for responsive adult, child and infant victims; and
+- The use of barrier devices in CPR and give first aid for choking for responsive adult, child and infant victims; and

 - How to recognize the signs of four major emergencies: heart attack, stroke, cardiac arrest and FBAO.